Lamprichauns/lamp-os/README.md

 - A lamp could be shy, and get much dimmer when too many other lamps are around.
 - A lamp could be afraid of a specific lamp and flicker erratically when that lamp initially shows up, and then going more dim while it's around.
 - A lamp could be a trickster and simply at random switch colors for very brief (half seconds) periods.
 Maybe occasionally drift its colors over the course of the night.
-- A lamp could steal the base color of the most recent lamp that has showed up.
 - A lamp could collect base colors of nearby lamps and comprise its base color as a stacked rainbow of those colors instead of a solid color